micharbet/CLE/doc/Modules.md

   scripts into CLE is ease of distribution from networked repository.

-Following table provides overview of module types and their main properties
+This table provides overview of module types and their main properties

 ```
           executed    can alter    can use        is